-When Angela Merkels’ “no” was misinterpreted by Theresa May in Brussels – and earlier by David Cameron when he asked Merkel to let the UK have a special deal to opt out of free movement of people while staying in the single market – the cultural difference was pointed out in a bbc podcast that was widely shared on social media and caused many surprised reactions (cfr.
-“Linguistic confusion in politics: in Germany no means no”).
+When a while ago, Angela Merkels’ “no” was misinterpreted by Theresa May in Brussels – and earlier by David Cameron when he asked Merkel to let the UK have a special deal to opt out of free movement of people while staying in the single market – the cultural difference was pointed out in a bbc podcast and widely shared on social media, causing many surprised reactions (cfr.
+“Linguistic confusion in politics: in Germany no means no“).

 Every society has different ways of communicating and Germans and Brits are no exception.
 Germans highly praise being “konsequent” (consistent), meaning that you do what you say and live by the consequences.
 Not saying what you mean in a direct way is perceived as dishonest, confused and ineffective – and in this they are very similar to their Dutch neighbours.

 The German debate will send most British voters to sleep, whereas to German sensibilities the British debate looks bafflingly inconsistent. (listen to the podcast here cfr. min.
 04:01 )